isabella232/sfcc-helpcenter/content/md/cartridge-configuration/07-multi-storefront-configuration.md

 Keep `job-workflow-step-attributes-import` on `Organization` Scope.

 :::info
-No need to configure all five storefronts because attribute information will only be used for master catalogs.
+No need to configure all five storefronts because the attribute information will only be used for the master catalogs.
 :::

 **2-Akeneo-Import-Media-Assets-Pricebook job**

-Click on `2-Akeneo-Import-Media-Assets-Pricebook` job then go to the `Job Steps` tab.
+Click on the `2-Akeneo-Import-Media-Assets-Pricebook` job then go to the `Job Steps` tab.

-Configure the job `Scope` with two Storefronts, one for each Business Unit:
+Configure the job `Scope` with two Storefronts, one for each business unit:

 **Scope:**
 * Instruments